 O RLY?
 Book Covers

 Once in awhile an O RLY? (parody of O'Reilly) book cover pops up somewhere online.
 Who writes them?
 Where are they posted?
 I have no clue.
-They hit close to home too, but usually in a "too true.. too damn true" way. 😏 Here's a collection of book covers, and you can generate your own thanks to dev.to.
+They hit close to home too, but usually in a "too true.. too damn true" way. 😏 Here's a collection of book covers, and you can even generate your own.

-The Oatmeal by Matthew Inman is hit or miss for me personally, but some of his stuff like the degradation of social skills of a remote worker is pretty darned funny. 🧦
+The Oatmeal by Matthew Inman is hit or miss for me personally, but the degradation of social skills of a remote worker is pretty darned funny. 🧦

 MonkeyUser by Cornel and Constantin is another funny comic about life as a dev.
-From what I've heard, the comic below is completely believable with some of the test suites in old monolithic apps. 😬
+The comic below is completely believable with some of the test suites in old monolithic apps. 💀

 Julia Evans' zines are a really cool idea.
 What better way to learn about an array of topics than in graphic form?
 Go check them out and learn something new!